 - Do skip counting as you eat them.

 - Divide them into groups to figure out how many their are.

 Today I’m doing three-dimensional (3D) shapes.
 Is it ever too early to teach your kids 3D shapes?
 I don’t think so, but I’d love to hear what you think.
 I am working on a board book that has these shapes in it, so I decided to make them (ideally the book would come with blocks, but I made them out of an empty cereal box).

 The only one I couldn’t make out of a cereal box was the sphere.
 I got a ping pong ball instead.
 Then I decided to make a holder for the shapes with names to label the shapes…

 Kids can have fun with 3D shapes discussing the sides, angles, curves, and aspects of each shape.
 I had fun making these and hopefully you can have fun exploring 3D shapes with your kids too.
-There was a neat website I found that had many more ways to make polyhedra out of paper that was fun.
+There was a neat website I found that had many more ways to make polyhedra out of paper

 What’s your favorite 3D shape?